gitlabhq/gitlabhq/doc/api/notes.md

 + `snippet_id` (required) - The ID of a project snippet
 + `note_id` (required) - The ID of an snippet note

-Return values:

-+ `200 Ok` on success and the single snippet note
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID, snippet ID or note ID is not found

 ### Create new snippet note